platformsh/platformsh-docs/sites/friday/src/get-started/here/configure/php.md

 PHP has a number of extensions developed by members of the community.
 Some of these extensions need to be enabled, while others are enabled by default and must be disabled if desirable.

-Consult the [PHP extensions documentation](/languages/php/extensions) to see what's available for your version of PHP.
+See which [PHP extensions](/languages/php/extensions) are available for your version of PHP.

 ## Web servers